Soheil Nasseri

-Soheil Nasseri (born 1979) is an American pianist based in Berlin.
+Soheil Nasseri (born 1979) is an American pianist who resides in Berlin, Germany and New York City.

 Concerts

 Nasseri has premiered over two dozen works by contemporary composers since 2001.
 Notably, he performed the world premiere of Kaikhosru Shapurji Sorabji's Sonata No. 0 (1917) at Carnegie Hall in 2002, and made the first commercial recording of it.
+He has also performed music by the Iranian composer Hormoz Farhat.